LovethTee/DuoNurses/README.md

 <h5>Tech Stack Used: HTML, CSS, JavaScript</h5>

 <p>Using inspiration from the language app Duolingo, a collection of common phrases in the hospital are translated from english to spanish on click using an eventlistener in JavaScript.
 The translation in spanish are hidden until clincked.
-I hope to use a google translate API to improve this project so that more translations can be added.</p>
+I hope to use a google translate API to improve this project so that more phrases with corresponding translations can be added.</p>

 <h5>Lessons Learned</h5>